What a Drag! How to Add Pep to Your Boat for High Altitude Performance

 One side note: The majority of high-performance boats have superchargers.
 Turbos are out there, but they're more uncommon.

-A Hard Pill to Swallow: Your Boat Will Never Perform at High Altitude Like it Can at Sea Level
+A Hard Pill to Swallow: Your Boat Will Never Perform at High Altitude Like It Can at Sea Level

 Despite all the helpful information, there's one thing you have to keep in mind: No matter what you do, no matter what boat/motor you buy, no matter how much weight you shed from the boat, you will lose performance at High Altitude.